dgruber/ubercluster/README.md

 It consists of following components:
 - **uc** [![Build Status](https://travis-ci.org/dgruber/ubercluster.svg)](https://travis-ci.org/dgruber/ubercluster): Main command line tool to interact with the compute clusters (show status / start jobs).
 Pure Go - can run everywhere where you can compile Go (MacOS / Linux / Windows / ...).
 Communicates with proxies.
 (Requires [godep to be installed](https://github.com/tools/godep)!)
 - **d2proxy**: Proxy which runs on a submit host of a compute cluster (Grid Engine cluster).
 Based on Go DRMAA2 (which is based on the DRMAA2 C API).
-- **d1proxy**: Proxy for DRMAA (version 1) compatible clusters.
+- **d1proxy**: Example proxy for DRMAA (version 1) compatible clusters.
 Does not support most concepts but job submission works.
+Good starting point if you want to create your own proxy (which is btw. extremely easy).

 ![uc image](https://raw.githubusercontent.com/dgruber/ubercluster/master/img/uc.png)